umgbhalla/starred/README.md

 ## Java

+- [kunal-kushwaha/DSA-Bootcamp-Java](https://github.com/kunal-kushwaha/DSA-Bootcamp-Java) - This repository consists of the code samples, assignments, and the curriculum for the Community Classroom complete Data Structures & Algorithms Java bootcamp.
 - [hyb1996/Auto.js](https://github.com/hyb1996/Auto.js) - A UiAutomator on android, does not need root access(安卓平台上的JavaScript自动化工具)
 - [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe) - A libre lightweight streaming front-end for Android.
 - [termux/termux-app](https://github.com/termux/termux-app) - Termux - a terminal emulator application for Android OS extendible by variety of packages.